gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 .. image:: /images/vCenterGuideImages/Network/3addIPPool.png

 Since this guide is focused on working within the AWS cloud that we integrated at the start, we will take a look at our network configurations on the cloud detail page as well.
-Navigate to `Infrastructure > Clouds > (your VMware cloud) > NETWORKS tab`.
+Navigate to `Infrastructure > Clouds > (your AWS cloud) > NETWORKS tab`.
 Just as with resource pools, we have the ability to make certain networks inactive in Morpheus, or scope them to be usable only for certain groups or tenants.

 .. image:: /images/AwsGuideImages/Networks/1cloudNetwork.png